Tips for High Altitude Baking

-I live in Denver, Colorado, at an altitude of 5,230 feet.
-I find that cookies, breads, and cakes require some adjustment of ingredients to get proper rise and texture from them; even with adjustments, efforts can fail as there are multiple reasons for what affects baking at altitude.
+I live in Castle Rock, Colorado, a Southern suburb of Denver, Colorado, at an altitude of 6,100 feet.
+I find that cookies, breads, and cakes require some adjustment of ingredients to get proper rise and texture from them and decided to include on my blog Tips for High Altitude Baking.
+Even with adjustments, efforts can fail as there are multiple reasons for what affects baking at altitude.

 Because air pressure decreases as the elevation increases, many foods respond differently at high altitudes — and not just baked goods, but beans, stews, fried foods, pasta, etc. There are some standard adjustments you can make, but you also have to experiment a bit to find what adjustments work best for your recipes where you are.